What does a support coordinator actually do? Will a support coordinator help you to achieve your goals? How to find one?

-What is the difference between Support Coordination and Local Area Coordination?
+What's the difference between a Support Coordinator and a Local Area Coordinator?

 Support coordination is included in a plan if it is reasonable and necessary for the individual.
 Some people may have Support Coordination funded in their NDIS plan.
 A Support Coordinator is generally funded to strengthen a participant’s ability to connect to and coordinate with a range of more complex informal, mainstream and funded supports.